UCEA Donor and Sponsor Opportunities

 Every dollar helps UCEA to continue offering resources and programs as well as sponsoring collaborative research projects in the field of educational leadership.
 We hope you have benefited from UCEA initiatives and will consider providing support so that UCEA may continue offering these to others at little to no charge.

-Sponsored by Carol Mullen / Virginia Tech University
+Co-sponsored by Carol Mullen - Virginia Tech and

 The Jackson Scholars program provides formal networking, mentoring and professional development for graduate students of color who intend to become professors of educational leadership.
 Through this effort, UCEA has facilitated the development of a robust pipeline of faculty and graduate students of color.
 Help strengthen this system of support through your donation.